Seaflower (ship): First ship

 Seaflower (or Seaflour) was 140 tons, likely a fluyt, operating out of London in 1620, and frequented Bermuda (then known as the Somers Isles) and Virginia Colony.

 A Sea Flower is documented to have been captained by Ralph Hamor with 120 settlers who arrived in Virginia colony, February, 1621/22 (O.S./N.S).
 This ship also sailed back to England (arriving in June, 1622) with news of the Indian attacks on Englishmen that began in March.

 Some time before March 20, 1622/23 (O.S./N.S.), the ship was accidentally sunk in Bermuda by a gunpowder explosion.
-Apparently the explosion was caused by the captain's son mishandling lighted tobacco in the gunroom.
+Apparently the explosion was caused by the unnamed captain's son mishandling lighted tobacco in the gunroom.
 It was carrying supplies for a relief mission to Virginia.

 Second ship

 Records indicate that the a second ship was named Sea Flower (or Seafloure) operating in 1624/25.
 It is unknown whether the first or second ship were distinctly different in design or construction.